Walnuts: 5 Major Side Effects + How Many Walnuts To Eat

 - Everything you need to know about tree nut allergy, American Academy of Allergy Asthma & Immunology.

-- Nuts, walnuts, United States Department of Agriculture, National Nutrient Database.
+- Nuts, walnuts, english, United States Department of Agriculture, National Nutrient Database.

 - Does regular walnut consumption lead to weight gain?, The British Journal of Nutrition, US National Library of Medicine, National Institutes of Health.